Operating system

-Operating System (OS) is the core system software that manages hardware and software resources, providing a runtime environment and fundamental services for applications.
-On the Quectel Pi H1 development board, you can choose from a variety of Linux distributions to meet different development needs.
+Operating system (OS) is the core system software that manages hardware and software resources, providing an operating environment and fundamental services for applications.
+On the Quectel Pi H1 smart single-board computer, you can choose from a variety of Linux distributions to meet different development needs.

 Yocto Linux